-An absence from California under an employment-related contract for a period of at least 546 consecutive days may be considered an absence for other than a temporary or transitory purpose.
-See "Safe Harbor" on page 4 for more information.
+An absence from California under an employmentrelated contract for a period of at least 546 consecutive days may be considered an absence for other than a temporary or transitory purpose.
+See "Safe Harbor" under Section E, Who Are Residents and Nonresidents for more information.

-Example 3 - Until September 2017, you were a resident of California.
+Example 3 - Until September 2023, you were a resident of California.
 At that time, you declared yourself to be a resident of Nevada, where you have a summer home.
 You continue to spend six or seven months each year at your home in California, which you have retained.
 You spend only three to four months in Nevada and the rest of the time traveling in other states or countries.
 You transferred your bank accounts to Nevada.
 However, you continue to maintain your social club and business connections in California.

-Determination: Your declaration of residency in another state does not establish residency in that state.
+Determination: Your declaration of residency in Nevada does not establish residency in that state.
 Your closest connections are to California and your absence from California is for temporary or transitory purposes.
 You are, therefore, a resident of California and are taxed on your income from all sources.